 • excessive irritability.

 Ultrasound of the thyroid gland has other indications.
-For example, if formations are felt during palpation of the thyroid gland or the patient's work is associated with harm, such an examination should be done immediately after the doctor's appointment.
+For example, if during palpation of the thyroid gland formations are felt or the patient’s work is associated with harmful effects, such an examination should be done immediately after a doctor’s prescription.

 Before looking for where to do an ultrasound of the thyroid gland, you need to prepare for the procedure.
-There are no special instructions for preparation, since the thyroid gland is not associated with the digestive system.
-There are no restrictions on the intake of certain foods, but when preparing for an ultrasound of the thyroid gland, the elderly and children should skip a meal just before the examination.
-That is, you can safely have breakfast in the morning and make an appointment for diagnostics at lunchtime, but you do not need to have lunch.
+Special instructions there is no preparation, since the thyroid gland is not related to digestive system.
+There are no restrictions on the intake of certain foods, but when preparing for a thyroid ultrasound, older people and children should skip meals immediately before the examination.
+That is, you can calmly have breakfast in the morning and sign up for diagnostics at lunchtime, but you don’t need to have lunch.

 Also, if necessary, before the ultrasound examination, the doctor may prescribe the patient to take a blood test for thyroid hormones in order to determine the indicators: